ncurses.3x - Man Page

 Ncurses_console2

-The Console2 program's handling of the Microsoft Console API call CreateConsoleScreenBuffer is defective.
-Applications which use this will hang.
+(MinGW port only) The Console2 program defectively handles the Microsoft Console API call CreateConsoleScreenBuffer.
+Applications that use it will hang.
 However, it is possible to simulate the action of this call by mapping coordinates, explicitly saving and restoring the original screen contents.
 Setting the environment variable NCGDB has the same effect.

 Ncurses_gpm_terms